MrAvantiC/NeoVim-Config/README.md

   * After installing, do `:PlugUpdate` do update all plugins
 5. To make use of text-search, we need to install AG (aka SilverSearcher)
   * apt-get on Ubuntu or brew on OSX: https://github.com/ggreer/the_silver_searcher
-6. Enable JavaSript-Autosuggestions by installing Tern
-  * `npm install -g tern`
-7. For automatic formatting of files we need JS-Beautify
-  * `npm install -g js-beautify`
-8. Make sure your terminal supports 256 colors (e.g. on mac: xterm-256color in iterm2)
+6. Make sure your terminal supports 256 colors (e.g. on mac: xterm-256color in iterm2)
-9. Install a custom font of your choice to make text look good (e.g. Sauce Code Powerline light)
+7. Install a custom font of your choice to make text look good (e.g. Sauce Code Powerline light)
   * Note: To get the Devicons inside NerdTree working you need to install a patched font: https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

 ## Installing new plugins